azarketa/Thermodynamics-theoretical-pills/source/22_Exergy_and_notion_of_dead_state.md

 However, defining exergy requires understanding what it means for a system to be in *equilibrium* with its environment — the concept of the **dead state**.

-::::{admonition} Note: exergy and availability
+::::{note} Note: exergy and availability
-:class: note, dropdown
+:class: dropdown

 The notion of **exergy** first appeared under the name **availability**, reflecting an early attempt to quantify how much of a system’s energy could be **converted into useful work** under the conditions set by its **environment**; or, in other words, the concern that guided the conception of the term **availability** was: